 The best air fares may become even better with time

 After purchasing your ticket, you may want to phone the airline company or travel agent before your departure to confirm your booking(s) and verify the cost.
 Fares fluctuate often, and if the same cost drops before you go, some airlines will reimburse the difference.
 You must request it, though.
+But it’s worth the effort to get the best air fares!

 Mirela Letailleur is a Romanian travel blogger living in the South of France.
 She writes on The Travel Bunny travel blog about affordable travel in Europe, creator of unique free travel guides, local travel expert.
 Problem solver.
 Wannabe coffee guru.